tupl-tufts/rdl/README.md

 Currently RDL has types for the following versions of Rails:

 * Rails support is currently almost non-existent; more coming in the future

+## Disabling RDL

+*[github head only]*
+For performance reasons you probably don't want to use RDL in production code.
+To disable RDL, replace `require 'rdl'` with `require 'rdl_disable'`.
+This will cause all invocations of RDL methods to either be no-ops or to do the minimum necessary to preserve the program's semantics (e.g., if the RDL method returns `self`, then so does the `rdl_disable` method.)

 ## Preconditions and Postconditions